-- 1. Murder/Non-Negligent Manslaughter - 2.
-Aggravated assault (cases involving assaults among known parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a case by case basis to determine if the individual is believed to be an on-going threat to the community). - 3.
-Robbery involving force or violence (cases involving pick pocketing and purse snatching will typically not result in the issuance of a Campus Safety Alert, but will be assessed on a case by case basis). - 4.
-Major incidents of Arson - 5.
-Sex Offenses (considered on a case by case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount of information know by the Director of Security or designee).
+- 1. Murder/Non-Negligent Manslaughter. - 2.
+A string of Burglaries or Motor Vehicle Thefts that occur in reasonably close proximity to one another; - 3.
+Aggravated assault (cases involving assaults among known parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a case-by-case basis to determine if the individual is believed to be an on-going threat to the community). - 4.
+Robbery involving force or violence (cases involving pick pocketing and purse snatching will typically not result in the issuance of a Timely Warning Notice , but will be assessed on a case-by-case basis). - 5.
+Major incidents of Arson - 6.
+Sex Offenses (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount of information known by the Director of Safety and Security, or designee).
 In cases involving sexual assault, they are often reported long after the incident occurred, thus there is no ability to distribute a "timely" warning notice to the community.
-All cases of sexual assault, including stranger and non-stranger/acquaintance cases, will be assessed for potential issuance of a Timely Warning Notice. - 6.
-Other crimes as determined necessary by the Vice President of Administration, or his or her designee in his or her absence.
+All cases of sexual assault, including stranger and non-stranger/acquaintance cases, will be assessed for potential issuance of a Timely Warning Notice. - 7.
+Other crimes as determined necessary by the Director of Safety and Security or his or her designee in his or her absence.